Skip to main content

 Christopher

 “I quit performing in porn basically overnight.
 Like many male performers, I had become reliant on erectile dysfunction drugs as performance enhancers.
 In professional sports, men take steroids.
-In porn, we take Viagra, Cialis, Levitra, injections.
+In porn, we take Viagra, Cialis, Levitra, and injections.
 It’s very common.

 As a result of taking those types of medications, I ended up in the hospital for priapism.
 It didn’t happen often.
 Maybe three times throughout my career.
 During the last trip to the ER, a doctor told me that if I kept abusing erectile dysfunction drugs, I could end up with serious long-term damage.
 So I quit.
 The job wasn’t worth putting my health at risk…